cognitivegears/node-milight-local-proxy/README.md

 Copyright (c) 2015 Nathan Byrd.
 All Rights Reserved.

-This file is part of PILumen.
+This file is part of node-milight-local-proxy.

-PILumen is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+node-milight-local-proxy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PILumen is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+node-milight-local-proxy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with PILumen.
+You should have received a copy of the GNU General Public License along with node-milight-local-proxy.
 If not, see [gnu.org](http://www.gnu.org/licenses/).

 Description
 ===========

-PILumen has been created as a replacement bridge for the mi-light/LimitlessLED/EasyBulb systems.
+node-milight-local-proxy has been created as a replacement bridge for the mi-light/LimitlessLED/EasyBulb systems.
 Currently this requires a specific software hack in order to access the bulbs from Raspberry PI, see [LimitlessLED WiFi Bridge 4.0 Conversion to Raspberry Pi](http://servernetworktech.com/2014/09/limitlessled-wifi-bridge-4-0-conversion-raspberry-pi/)